 Attained EEDI is to be computed in accordance with the IMO Calculation Guidelines and Part II of the present Industry Guidelines.
-Survey and certification of the EEDI are to be conducted on two stages:
+Survey and certification of the EEDI are to be conducted according to the IMO verification Guidelines. on two stages: